ryancheley/ai-assistant/README.md

 # Or using numbers:
 --mcp 5,7,8
 ```
-Web research with persistent memory and time awareness.
+Web research with knowledge graph storage, allowing creation of entities and relations from research findings, persistent memory across sessions, and time awareness.

 ### For Complete Development Workflow
 ```bash